guildai/guildai/guild/tests/image-summaries.md

     >>> from guild.tensorboard import RunsMonitor

-Let's create a log directory.
+Create a log directory.
 This is where the monitor stores run summary logs.

     >>> logdir = mkdtemp()